orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 	- Farm areas
 	- Unlock Daily Crate
 	- Enchanting Area
-	- [Garanteed at lvl 10, and random afterwards if not unlocked] Drone Factory
+	- [Garanteed at lvl 10, and random afterwards if not unlocked] Unique Drone Factory
 - Tree Regeneration
 - Botany X: Increased Tree/Crop growth
 - Unlock Skill (decreases effect of other traits. the more traits you have.)